ChemEngEMH/viscpred/README.md

 # viscpred
-ANN model for viscosity prediction
+ANN model for viscosity prediction.
 This ANN model predicts log10(viscosity in mPa s) at different temperatures.

 USAGE: